National Institute Of Allergy And Infectious Diseases (niaid)

 Cancer drug shows promise in taming rare blood disorder

-Disease control OngoingThis study tests whether the drug imatinib (Gleevec) can safely lower high levels of eosinophils (a type of white blood cell) in people with a rare condition called hypereosinophilic syndrome.
-About 70 participants with the myeloid form or those who didn't respond to steroids wil…
+Disease control OngoingThis study tests whether the drug imatinib (Gleevec) can safely lower high levels of eosinophils (a type of white blood cell) in people with hypereosinophilic syndrome (HES), a rare condition that can damage organs.
+About 70 adults and children (age 2 and up) with a specific form…

 Phase: PHASE2 • Sponsor: National Institute of Allergy and Infectious Diseases (NIAID) • Aim: Disease control